Dynamic Rules

 The behavioral limits for each entity [Number of events, Time frame]

-What the system should do when the behavioral limits are exceeded [Action] and how long it should be done [Quarantine time]
+What the system should do when the behavioral limits are exceeded [Action], which part of the system should do it [Offload IP blocking], and how long it should be done [Quarantine time]

 Tag(s) to attach to requests that are currently being quarantined